Empowerment In Business

 Kanter’s Theory on Structural Empowerment:

 Kanter’s theory has proven to have measurable impact on employee’s empowerment and organizational morale and success.
 He proposed a theory that focuses on the structures within the organization rather than the individual own qualities.
 He was of the view that the powers of leader will nurture if he shares the power by empowering others.
 This act would result in increased organizational performance.
 Kanter also stated the two systematic sources of power in an organization i.e. formal and informal.
 Formal is the one which accompanies high visibility jobs and requires a primary focus on independent decision making whereas, informal power comes building relationships and alliances with peers and colleagues (Wagner et al., 2010).
+There are different types of Businesses.

 Benefits of Empowerment: